 Below is more information about my main research projects and you can find all of my publications, talks, and media coverage on the corresponding pages.

-One area of my main projects focuses on the ethical and public health need to develop long-acting reversible contraceptives for cismen.
-In this ongoing project, I analyze how gender norms have led to the disparity in contraceptive options between women and men and argue that new male contraceptives would unburden women from bearing most of the responsibility for contraception, enhance men’s reproductive autonomy, decrease worldwide unmet contraceptive need, and advance gender equality.
+One main area of ongoing research focuses on the ethical and public health need to develop long-acting reversible contraceptives for cismen.
+I analyze how gender norms have led to the disparity in contraceptive options between women and men and argue that new male contraceptives would unburden women from bearing most of the responsibility for contraception, enhance men’s reproductive autonomy and responsibility, decrease worldwide unmet contraceptive need, and advance gender equality.
+In addition to developing new male contraceptives, one strategy we can employ now is to expand the ACA to cover male contraceptive methods.
+My analysis of mainstream media suggests the public would welcome new male contraceptives.

 Queer Bioethics